Toolkit blueprint on collaborative interventions

 Noticing: Collect experiences! (a-synchronous)

-Before the event starts, participants, including farmers, are asked to take photos, during their daily life, of things and experiences that in some way relate to pollinators and food – ideally both of these together but not necessarily.
+Before the event starts, participants, including farmers, are asked to take photos in their daily life, of things and experiences that in some way relate to pollinators and food – ideally both of these together but not necessarily.
 Through this ‘homework’, a visual archive of their experiences, practices and knowledge around the topic can be developed, revealing different perspectives between citizens and farmers, as reflected in the types of pictures taken.
 Occasionally, you might have to remind participants about taking photos and send them suggestions and inspirations.
 Participants, in turn, directly send back the photos through a messaging application to the organiser.
 As the pictures are later used to create a curated exhibition, you have to finish collecting them several days before the event.

 Opening (1h)